 Additive/Variant Analysis: The statement conforms to my understanding.
 Leadership can be more effective if it combines both learned technical skills and natural abilities.

 Contextualization: Effective leaders are learners.
 To this effect, leaders must always grow adaptive by acquiring new set of skills.
 Successful leaders must also exhibit acceptable code of conducts.
 In so doing, leaders become not just effective in discharging duties because of what they do as leaders, but also successful in life because of who they have become as humans.
-My study will, therefore, explore set of leadership competencies that combine both leadership duties and leadership being as the basis of leadership effectiveness in the digital era.
+My study will, therefore, explore a set of leadership competencies that combine leadership duties and leadership as the basis of leadership effectiveness in the digital era.

 Comment 4: